casey/just/README.md

 of `value` into a single string.
 Elements are joined with `separator`, or with a single space if `separator` is omitted.

 A `split(string, separator)` function is available for splitting `string` into a list on each occurrence of `separator`.
-If `separator` is omitted, `string` is split on runs of whitespace, with leading and trailing whitespace ignored, so empty elements are not produced.
+If `separator` is omitted, `string` is split on whitespace, with leading and trailing whitespace trimmed.

 The functions `is_dependency()`, `path_exists()`, and `semver_matches()` return
 the canonical booleans.